"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: Related Work

 \textbf{AI-Integrated IDEs.} By integrating the aforementioned models into real-world development workflows, modern IDEs have transitioned from passive tools to active collaborators.
 Whereas the traditional IDEs rely on static analysis and the LSP~\cite{lsp} for deterministic suggestions, the initial AI integration began to leverage local context, introducing "Ghost Text" as a lightweight overlay for local inline completions.
 By 2025, tools like \tool{Cursor} and \tool{Windsurf}~\cite{cursor, windsurf} surpassed these limitations by introducing more advanced NES~\cite{chen2025efficientadaptiveeditsuggestion} features and agentic coding \cite{copilot_agent} to compensate for the insufficiency of local inline completions.
-Specifically, NES provides the primitive editing capability and serves as the foundational component for supporting more complex features.
 The value of NES integrations is underscored by a 55\% increase in developer productivity \cite{peng2023impactaideveloperproductivity} and a high adoption rate of 84\% \cite{stackoverflow_2025_survey_ai_tools}.